Kalai-Mugilan-1223/Windows-Command-Prompt-Controls/README.md

      * Batch scripting via `bye.bat`
      * Persistent storage and execution from `C:\Scripts`
      * Environment variable integration for global access

-and some additional commands
+     * and some additional commands
 ---

-This guide is perfect for:

-* Students
-* New developers
-* Anyone learning Windows command line basics

-And more...